 In the last few decades when movies ‘Yours, Mine and Ours’‘, ‘Khatta Meetha‘ and shows like ‘Hum Paanch‘ played out in cinemas and TVs, the amused viewers lived through the ups and downs of the reel families in laughter, joy, tears and sighs.
 Maybe we must have pontificated a bit on the cost and stress of running large families then.
 But surely we did not sound the death knell for the environment, employment and equilibrium while we enjoyed these feel-good movies.
-However, now with the Two-Child Policy bill, we might want to pooh pooh these movies and shows.
+However, now with the Two-Child Policy bill on population, we might want to pooh pooh these movies and shows.
 Well, will we?

 The chupke chupke (hush hush) act: